biadelmiro/UDACITY_intro_to_javascript_course/README.md

 # Intro to JavaScript
-A complete overview of UDACITY's Intro to JavaScript course
+A concise overview of UDACITY's Intro to JavaScript course

 ## Table of Contents
 1. [Data Types and Variables](#data-types-and-variables)